Countdown to your dream dance vacation

 Some advice about our culture:

-- If you're renting a car, make sure to put your belongings inside the trunk of your vehicle when you head-off on your adventure.
+- If you're renting a car, make sure to put your belongings inside the trunk of your vehicle (leave nothing visible) when you head-off on your adventure.

-- On your vacation, I would not recommend that you go cliff diving.
+- On your vacation, we would not recommend that you go cliff diving.
 Be careful of blowholes, and rocky areas by the ocean.

 Free Events In Waikiki

 1. Kuhio Hula Show: Authentic Hawaiian music and hula shows by Hawaii’s finest halau hula (dance troupes) and Hawaiian performers.
-Saturdays and 1st & 3rd Tuesdays of the month, weather-permitting.
-6:30-7:30 p.m. at the Kuhio Beach Hula Mound, diagonally across Kalakaua Ave. from Hyatt Regency hotel at Uluniu Ave.
+Every Tuesday & Saturday at 6:30-7:30 , weather-permitting at the Kuhio Beach Hula Mound, diagonally across Kalakaua Ave. from Hyatt Regency hotel at Uluniu Ave.
 Outdoors, casual, seating on the grass; beach chairs, mats, etc. okay.
 Cameras welcome.
 No shows if street closed for parades or block parties.
 More info: https://kbhulashow.wixsite.com/official

 2. Royal Hawaiian Center Events: Hula shows every Friday and Saturday at 5:30pm.
 Across from the hotel entrance is the Royal Hawaiian Center.
 It features a number of places to get food, but also the Royal Grove which is an event center.
 It has music, stargazing, hula and other events for free to the public. https://www.royalhawaiiancenter.com/events

 3. Waikiki Fireworks Shows: Friday Night at 7:45pm.
 You can see the show from anywhere near Waikiki.
-Popular locations are the Hilton Lagoon, Waikiki marina or Magic Island. https://www.gohawaii.com/islands/o%CA%BBahu/events/hilton-hawaiian-village-fireworks
+Popular locations are the Hilton Lagoon, Waikiki Marina or Magic Island. https://hiltonhawaiianvillage.com/events/friday-night-fireworks/

 Top Attractions